Glow Lyric Theatre recognizes that we have been complicit in maintaining the practices of a racist system in our theatre

 - Continue to find organizations and BIPOC artists with missions similar to ours with whom to partner and promote to our audiences.
 (Ongoing)

 - Offer support and training for marketing and communications personnel to learn how to better engage with and market to every community, regardless of race, religion, gender, sexual orientation, and ability (Ongoing)

 - Reach out to BIPOC writers/ publications for reviews and give them credit for their quotes (Ongoing)

 - Publicly display photos of full staff and board members online (January 2021)

-- Invite BIPOC artists to participate in social media takeovers to promote and amplify BIPOC art and artists (June-August 2021)
+- Invite BIPOC artists to participate in social media takeovers to promote and amplify BIPOC art and artists (Ongoing)

 - Provide BIPOC audience members exclusive access to readings, openings, and other curated benefit programs that are usually offered to donors, subscribers and board members (June-August 2022)

 - Conduct surveys targeted to BIPOC audience members when seeking feedback about season programming (September 2022)

 - Develop a land acknowledgement statement to the Cherokee Nation that is communicated to our audience regularly and prominently, including placement at the theatre.
 (September/October 2022)

 - Offer free tickets to the Cherokee Nation, whose land our performance space occupies.
 (June/August 2023)

 - Introduce new ticket programs that increase accessibility and availability for BIPOC audiences (May 2022)